|MFA Program Tuition and Fees for 2017-2018|

 |Tuition, no academic credit||$1,800|

 |Tuition, four academic credits||$2,600|

 |Residency room fees and selected meals||$900|

-Pacific offers up to two Pearl Scholarships per year in the amount of $7,500 each to students entering the MFA program.
-In addition, a limited number of partial, merit-based scholarships are also available to students entering the program.
-Scholarships are based on the quality of the creative manuscript and supporting application materials and are awarded at the time of acceptance.
+The MFA program offers scholarships to selected students entering the MFA program.
+These include the Pearl Scholarship, the Scruggshaw Poetry Scholarship, and a limited number of MFA Merit Scholarships.
+All scholarships are based on the quality of the creative manuscript and supporting application materials and are awarded at the time of acceptance.
 No additional application is required.

 How to Apply for Loans